 ABOUT NAGIN COX

-Before her time at JPL, Cox served for 6 years in the US Air Force including duty as a Space Operations Officer at NORAD/US Space Command.
-She holds engineering degrees from Cornell University and the Air Force Institute of Technology as well as a psychology degree from Cornell.
-(Sometimes she is not sure which one she uses more: the engineering degree or the psychology degree.)
+Before her time at JPL, she served in the US Air Force including duty as a Space Operations Officer at NORAD/US Space Command.
+Nagin holds engineering degrees from Cornell University and the Air Force Institute of Technology as well as a psychology degree from Cornell.

 I AM: